Holly Martin

-Holly Martin is a solo sailor and sailing vlogger best known for sailing her 27-foot sloop Gecko as part of her YouTube channel Wind Hippie Sailing.
+Holly Martin is a solo sailor and sailing vlogger best known for sailing her 27-foot sloop Gecko as part of her YouTube channel, Wind Hippie Sailing.

-Martin sails a Grinde 27 foot double ender sloop that she purchased in Connecticut and returned to Maine where she spent over a year preparing to make her seaworthy.
-Her goal of completing a circumnavigation started in October 2018 when she left Round Pond Maine and headed towards the Panama Canal.
-After spending time in the Caribbean for a year she transited the Panama Canal and entered the Pacific Ocean in May 2020.
-After a 41-day solo passage to French Polynesia, which she was unable to leave due to COVID-19 restrictions.
-While underway Martin is an avid reader, and at anchor she enjoys snorkeling, catching fish, and meeting the new people.
+Martin sails a Grinde 27 foot double ender sloop that she purchased in Connecticut and returned to Maine, where she spent over a year preparing to make her seaworthy.

+Martin's goal of completing a circumnavigation started in October 2018, when she left Round Pond Maine and headed towards the Panama Canal.
+After spending a year in the Caribbean, she transited the Panama Canal and entered the Pacific Ocean in May 2020.
+She made a 41-day solo passage to French Polynesia, which she was unable to leave due to COVID-19 restrictions.

+While underway, Martin is an avid reader, and at anchor she enjoys snorkeling, catching fish, and meeting new people.

-Born in New Zealand, Martin grew up on boats with her parents, first on a Cal 25, as they sailed in the south Pacific and later the Arctic where she spent time being schooled in Iceland, Norway, and Canada.
-She holds a degree in marine biology and worked aboard an Antarctic research vessel as a research support technician.
+Born in New Zealand, Martin grew up on boats with her parents, first on a Cal 25, as they sailed in the south Pacific, and later the Arctic, where she spent time being schooled in Iceland, Norway, and Canada.

+She holds a degree in marine biology, and worked aboard an Antarctic research vessel as a research support technician.